gvwilson/sensibleadventures/nardica/nardica.md

 was practically guaranteed to make him follow through, just to prove that no one could tell *him* which way was up.
-And while she still knew next to nothing about their passenger, she had the feeling that crossing him out wouldn't end well for anyone.
+And while she still knew next to nothing about their passenger, she had the feeling that crossing him would be the dumbest big idea Uncle Jack had ever had.

-She and Aunt Naggie cleaned up after they were done eating.
+She and Aunt Naggie cleaned up afterward.
 "He seems nice,"
-Aunt Naggie observed as she scraped the last traces of sauce off a plate into the sink.
+Aunt Naggie observed as she scraped the last traces of sauce off a plate into the composter.
 "Handy, too."

 "Mm hm,"